syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

 ### NuGet Configuration

-Syncfusion NuGet Package feed links are configured in Visual Studio in the following ways,

-1. Syncfusion NuGet Package Manager
-2. NuGet Package Manager settings

-#### Syncfusion NuGet Package Manager

-The steps to configure the Syncfusion Xamarin NuGet Packages in Visual Studio are as follows,
+The steps to install the Syncfusion Xamarin NuGet Packages in Visual Studio are as follows,

 1. **Syncfusion NuGet Manager** is allows you to **add** the Syncfusion NuGet sources (for available platforms) to NuGet Package Manager.
 Download the [Syncfusion NuGet Manager](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SyncfusionNugetManager-1610952973.zip) utility.
 2. Extract zip file and run the SyncfusionNuGetManager.exe